FrancisRussell/zoog/README.md

 ### The problem

-When encoding an Opus stream using `opusenc` from a FLAC stream which has embedded ReplayGain tags, the resulting Opus stream will have the output-gain field set in the Opus header.
+When encoding an Opus stream using `opusenc` from a FLAC stream which has embedded ReplayGain tags, the resulting Opus stream will have the output gain field set in the Opus header.
 The gain value will be chosen using [EBU R 128](https://en.wikipedia.org/wiki/EBU_R_128) with a loudness value of -23 [LUFS](https://en.wikipedia.org/wiki/LKFS), which is 5 dB quieter than